xuganyu96/leantass_take_home/README.md

 ## Requirements
 The successful execution of this package requires SQLite3 and the sqlite3 module in Python3.
 All Python scripts are written and tested with Python3.7.

+## Demo
+A demo case is prepped using the test cases provided in the specs.
+Run `demo.sh` to perform the demo case.
+All export files are where they will be in the non-demo case, but with _demo written in their file names to indicate they are produced in demo cases.

 ## data
 The `data` directory contains the input files: